-Is designed to provide you with the ability to think about the business side of civil engineering, addressing key principles of accounting, microeconomics, business law, human resource management and project management, and to complement your core technical MSc programme.
+Is designed to provide you with the ability to think about the business side of civil engineering, addressing innovation in civil engineering, microeconomics, business law, human resource management and project management, and to complement your core technical MSc programme.
 Crossing all disciplines, it enables you to interact and work with students from our other civil engineering MSc programmes to broaden your appreciation of the wider engineering business, its context and complexity.

 Can be taken with ...